Skip to main content

 What Does the Healing Process Look Like?

-The full healing cycle takes approximately four to six weeks and involves several distinct phases.
+The full healing cycle takes roughly four to six weeks and involves several distinct phases.
 During the first few days, the brows appear noticeably darker than expected as the pigment mixes with the body’s natural lymph fluid and forms a light protective scab.
 By days four through seven, mild itching and flaking begin as the scabs start to shed.
-This phase can be alarming — as the flakes come away, the brows often look patchy or significantly lighter, leading many clients to worry that the pigment has been lost.
+This phase can be alarming.
+As the flakes come away, the brows often look patchy or significantly lighter, leading many clients to worry that the pigment has been lost.

 How Much Does It Cost?